elastic/integrations/packages/system/docs/README.md

 ### Fsstat

-The System `fsstat` metricset provides overall file system statistics.
+The System `fsstat` dataset provides overall file system statistics.

-This metricset is available on:
+This dataset is available on:

 - FreeBSD
 - Linux